• Skip to primary navigation

 #3 Secure the Top and Bottom Chambers Together

 Twist the top and bottom chambers together until a tight seal is made.
-Failure to secure the two chambers fully could result in a failed brew and potential clean up mess.
+Failure to secure the two chambers fully could result in a failed brew and potentially having to clean up a mess.

 Seal the top and and bottom chambers together